SurajThotakura/gitPad/README.md

 # GitPad

-GitPad is a modern web application built with React, TypeScript, and Tailwind CSS.
-It provides a rich text editing experience using TipTap.
+GitPad is a web app built with React, TypeScript, and Tailwind CSS.
+It provides a rich text editing experience with git like branching using TipTap.

 <h2 align="left">
 <a href="https://gitpad.surajthotakura.com/" target="_blank" rel="noreferrer noopener">View Demo</a>